WavyV/ABM_RocketMan/README.md

 `python3 animation.py` to run the interactive model, see interaction commands below.

-`python3 animation.py` to run the interactive model, see interaction commands below.

 `python3 data_processing/form_answers.py` to see visualized answers from data collection.

 `python3 data_processing/process_form.py` for further visualized information based on the form answers.